Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## Q25.
 Reachable hosts

+> this question is less likely to show up in the real exam.

 Aim of this task is to write a dynamic inventory script that returns a given host only if it is reachable.
 The idea is to avoid attempts of interacting with a server that is shut off.
 Use script from 15th exercise as the base for development.
 Store the script at `/home/automation/plays/scripts/reachable_hosts`.
 You can use `ssh` or `ping` command to verify that a host responds.
 Meet the same requirements in terms of defined hosts' variables as in 15th exercise

 ## A25.
 Reachable hosts